AnonymousAuthor6526/csa/README.md

 ## Evaluation

-To evaluate my model on the benchmark of 3DPW:
+To evaluate the model on the benchmark of 3DPW:

 ```eval
 python main.py --cfg configs/mpqa_test.yaml